 Located at 690 Birch Lane (not a mailing address for correspondence to Little House of Glencoe), Glencoe, Illinois, 60022 Little House of Glencoe is a "one of a kind" local treasure, located in the Forest Preserve District of Cook County's "Skokie Lagoons."
 Run by a volunteer board that meets on the first Tuesday of each month, Little House's Mission is to provide a unique meeting place in a natural setting.
 The Little House of Glencoe cabin's woodsy setting with access to Forest Preserve bike trails and the canoe launch at Tower Rd. is well suited for many types of meetings, and is a perfect spot for Community Groups, Boy Scouts, Girl Scouts, Indian Princess or Private Events.
 Little House of Glencoe is always looking for programs that would benefit the community and will explore opportunites to partner with organizations that effect the community in a positive way.
-Please contact by email for the fastest response regarding rentals at firstname.lastname@example.org.
+Please contact us by email for the fastest response regarding rentals at firstname.lastname@example.org and we'll respond to you during normal weekday business hours.
 You may also leave us a phone message or call for urgent matters at 847-835-7551.
 The telephone number at Little House is 847-835-2380 if you need to be reached there.

 Background:Little House of Glencoe was founded by Glencoe Girl Scout leaders who wanted a safe, comfortable, convienent place for their Girl Scouts to earn badges, practice camping skills, and have overnights.
 The scout leaders selected a wooded piece of land on Glencoe's boarder with the Cook County Forest Preserve, and arranged permission to build a cabin.
 Fundraising began in 1945, and Little House opened its doors for its first function in 1949.
 Shortly afterwards the scouts made the space available to other community groups at reasonable rates.